massoncheg/forgejo-docs/docs/user/actions/reference.md

 Trigger the workflow when a commit or a tag is pushed.

-If the `branches` event parameter is present, it will only be triggered if the a commit is pushed to one of the branches in the list.
+If the `branches` event parameter is present, it will only be triggered if the commit is pushed to one of the branches in the list.

-If the `paths` event parameter is present, it will only be triggered if the a pushed commit modifies one of the path in the list.
+If the `paths` event parameter is present, it will only be triggered if the pushed commit modifies one of the path in the list.

 If both `branches` and `paths` are present, the workflow will only be triggered if both match.